St. Peters Church Munich (Alter Peter)

 299 steps and a great view

-If you want to enjoy a view of the entire city center from the tower of St. Peter’s parish church, you must first climb no less than 299 steps.
+If you want to enjoy a view of the entire city center from the tower of St. Peter’s parish church, get rady to climb no less than 299 steps.
 Once you reach the top, the panoramic view of Munich’s center makes up for the effort.
-When the weather is very good, the view even reaches to the Alps.
+When the weather is very good, you might see the Alps.

 There is an entrance fee for the observation deck.
-In addition, it is worth it to spend a little loose change for the telescopes that allow many an interesting detailed look at the Old Town.
+It is worth spending a little loose change for the telescopes that allow you enjoy a detailed view of the Old Town.

 Legends & history